 When pulling another vehicle, be sure that someone is controlling the pulled vehicle.
 They must brake and steer to prevent the vehicle from going out of control.

 Reduce your speed when hauling a load and turn gradually.
 Avoid hills and rough terrain.
-Never attempt steep hills.
-Allow more distance for braking, especially on inclined surfaces and when a passenger (2-up models) is on board.
-Be careful not to skid or slide.
+Never attempt steep

-Pulling a Trailer (if Equipped with Hitch)
+5) Pulling a Trailer (if Equipped with Hitch)